WilldooIT/Pentaho-Odoo/README.md

+## Version 11

+As of Version 11, this public repository will be the place for hosting the java build code, and a place for logging issues for all versions.

+The Pentaho Odoo Connector and associated modules can be obtained through the Odoo App Store.
+From there, you can acquire:

+* *pentaho_reports* **"Pentaho Reports for Odoo"**  The core of the Pentaho reports connector.
+It is the module that provides communication between Odoo and Pentaho, and is the module which builds dynamic wizards to prompt for report variables.
+* *pentaho_report_selection_sets* **"Pentaho Report Selections Saving"**  An add on to "Pentaho Reports for Odoo" which allows parameters to be stored and recalled.
+There are a number of formulae that can augment the parameter recall functionality in order to provide clever and dynamic default values.
+* *pentaho_report_scheduler* **"Pentaho Report Scheduler"**  An add on to "Pentaho Reports for Odoo" which allows reports to be scheduled in an Odoo cron process, with the results being sent to any number of contacts.
+* *pentaho_report_scheduler_selection_sets* **"Pentaho Report Scheduler Selection Sets"**  A bridging module which should be installed if both of the above optional modules are installed.

 ## Notes About Version 10

 * ** THIS MODULE IS YET TO BE WORKING WITH OBJECT REPORTS IN VERSION 10. **  This is probably needing work on the